Rishab49/DevOps-Challenges/challenge5/Readme.md

 ```

+First we have logged into git using below command which uses Personal Access Token as password
+`cat pat.txt | docker login -u rajrishab --password-stdin`

 In the above script we are trying to get the latest version of our docker image using the below command

 `curl -L --fail "https://hub.docker.com/v2/repositories/<USERNAME>/<IMAGE_NAME>/tags/?page_size=1000" |     jq '.results | .[] | .name' -r |     sed 's/latest//' |      sort --version-sort |   tail -n 1`